 Apple came up with the unveiling of the Swift programming language during the 2014 WWDC Worldwide Developers Conference.
 Since its worldwide revelation, the multi-paradigm, general-purpose programming language did gain significant popularity alongside a considerable debate.

 The basic concept of a brand new programming language, Swift, came from the Senior Director of Apple's expertise, Chris Lattner.
 The development of Swift began sometime in 2010.

 The team behind the creation and development of Swift didn't solve strategic questions regarding how a new programming language would come into existence.
 Moreover, how would Swift integrate into the entire ecosystem of Objective-C?
 Initially, it did seem like Apple was forcing all iOS developers to migrate to an entirely new language.

 Swift did disrupt the community, but it also did make the community better than ever.
-Later, the company made a decision to invest in Objective-C while communicating towards the overall development of safe programming language.
+Later, the company made a decision to invest in Objective-C while communicating towards the overall development of a safe programming language.

 The following year, developers at Apple laid hands on a beta version of a completely new language.
 According to Apple's CEO Tim Cook, the new language post, its general release was also an integral part of the Xcode in the first month.
 By the looks of it, the language was downloaded more than 11 million times.

 Developers were reportedly delighted for its flexibility, features, simplicity, and comprehensiveness.
 Swift was a little early when it came into production, but things worked out great.
 The language evolved significantly.
 In addition to this, substantial changes were introduced with each new release.
 Swift ultimately became one of the most-loved technologies in the world.